DanishSayyed06/90daysofdevops/2026/day-30/day-30-images.md

 3. Compare `ubuntu` vs `alpine` — why is one much smaller?

-`Ubuntu` is a linux distribution designed for broad compatibility and ease of use, whereas `Alpine` is a security-oriented, minimalist distribution
+- `Ubuntu` is a linux distribution designed for broad compatibility and ease of use
+- `Alpine` is a security-oriented, minimalist distribution

 4. Inspect an image — what information can you see?